ericjrespinosa/JsTrack/1_basicJs/basics.md

 >
 > Follow the directions written as comments in each JS file in this directory.
 > You can follow along chronologically or sift by topic.
-> This readme serves as background inormation.
-As well as provide a list of resources.
+> This readme serves as background inormation, as well as provide a list of resources.
 See below.

 ## What is programming:
 > Programming: